 I’m convicted that if we are going to raise up children to know and love God, and to live their life to the very fullest for Christ, they have got to know their desperate need for him.
 We have got to stop giving out life’s participation trophies and spending ridiculous amounts of time, energy, and money to make sure our kids feel included, successful, loved by this world, and good enough.
 We are not good enough, and neither are they—at least not in our own self-reliant power.
 We must stop our obsession with filling our kids’ “gaps”—or they’ll never learn that acceptance and “good enough” only comes from God.
 They, and we, must come to realize how desperately we need God.
 And believe me, nobody needs to hear my soapbox more than I do.

-I recently was listening to a Francis Chan podcast on Revelation 2 talking about lukewarm Christians—those who know the Lord casually, but don’t really care to be on fire for him.
+I recently was listening to a Francis Chan podcast on Revelation 2 talking about lukewarm Christians—those who know the Lord casually but don’t really care to be on fire for him.
 Just enough Jesus is fine, but not too much, please.
-More than happy to be casual church attenders, but definitely don’t want to be viewed as fanatical.
+More than happy to be casual church attendees, but definitely don’t want to be viewed as fanatical.

 I know your deeds, that you are neither cold nor hot.
 I wish you were either one or the other!
 So, because you are lukewarm—neither hot nor cold—I am about to spit you out of my mouth.
 You say, ‘I am rich; I have acquired wealth and do not need a thing.’
 But you do not realize that you are wretched, pitiful, poor, blind and naked.